DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Clustering/README.md

 * Clustering is the process of grouping a set of data objects into multiple groups or clusters such that there is a **high intra-cluster similarity** (similarity within the cluster) and a **low inter-cluster similarity** (similarity between the cluster).
 To achieve clustering, a similarity/dissimilarity measure is defined which reflects the degree of closeness or separation between the data objects.

 * Clustering is a part of unsupervised learning because the class label information is not present here.
 Clustering is the form of learning by observation rather than learning by examples.
-Informally, clustering helps finding the natural grouping among the data objects.
-It shows the internal structure of the data and helps discover an underlying rules and recurring patterns if they exist.
+Informally, clustering helps find the natural grouping among data objects.
+It shows the internal structure of the data and helps discover any underlying rules and recurring patterns if they exist.

-* Clustering is done on the basis that each cluster contains atleast 1 element and the union of all the clusters is the dataset.
+* Each cluster contains atleast one element and the union of all the clusters is the dataset itself.

 ## Overview of Basic Clustering Methods

-Different clustering methods may generate different clusters on the same data set.
+Different clustering methods may generate non-identical clusters on the same dataset.
 In general, the major fundamental clustering methods can be classified into the following categories:

 ![Basic Clustering Methods](./images/basic_clustering_methods.png)

-	Note: Some algorithms may combine various methods.
+**Note**: Some algorithms may combine various methods.

 ## Similarity and Dissimilarity Measures